-- g) Search area type (urban, rural, wilderness, etc.). - h) Point last seen (PLS) (date, time, environmental conditions). - i) Name of target (if available). - j) Description of target ([gender, age, ethnicity, height, weight, dress, etc. (if available)]. - k) Medical conditions/medications. - 1) Type of search (missing person, criminal, run away, armed, etc.). - m) Type of scent article/source ([leather, plastic, metal, textile, etc. (if applicable)]. - n) Back-up names. - o) Search results. - p) Information regarding search and final response(s). - q) Other information required by the canine team's organization. - 9.9 All documented training, assessment(s), and certification(s) shall be used to determine the canine team's proficiency. - 9.10 Confirmed operational outcomes (identification of a known location associated with the target person after following the track/trail) can be used as a factor in determining canine team's experience. - 9.11 Unconfirmed operational outcomes (identification of a potential location associated with the target person after following the track/trail) shall not be used as a factor in determining a canine team's proficiency.
-Unconfirmed operational outcomes, including a non-productive response, may be relevant for investigative/testimony purposes because of the following. - 9.11.1 Target scent or residual scent may be present below the measurable level of detection for laboratory instrumentation. - 9.11.2 There may be an environmental inability or external factors which prevent locating the scent source. - 9.12 Supervisory review of all records is recommended. - 9.13 Digitally formatted records (with appropriate back up), versus handwritten are recommended to facilitate compiling and analyzing data. - 9.14 All documented training, assessments, certification, and deployments shall be documented to include final response, any false positives, and any false negatives. - 9.15 Records may be discoverable in court proceedings and may become evidence of the canine team's reliability.
+- a) Name of canine and canine handler. - b) Name(s) of organization(s) conducting search. - c) Date and time of deployment. - d) Requestor of deployment. - e) Location address (GPS coordinates) of deployment. - f) Environmental conditions at deployment. - g) Search area type (urban, rural, wilderness, etc.). - h) Point last seen (PLS) (date, time, environmental conditions). - i) Name of target (if available). - j) Description of target [gender, age, ethnicity, height, weight, dress, etc. (if available)]. - k) Medical conditions/medications. - l) Type of search (missing person, criminal, run away, armed, etc.). - m) Type of scent article/source [leather, plastic, metal, textile, etc. (if applicable)]. - n) Back-up names. - o) Search results. - p) Information regarding search and final response(s). - q) Other information required by the canine team's organization.

+9.9 All documented training, assessment(s), and certification(s) shall be used to determine the canine team's proficiency.

+9.10 Confirmed operational outcomes (e.g., identification of the target person after following the trail) can be used as a factor in determining canine team's experience.

+9.11 Unconfirmed operational outcomes (e.g., identification of a potential location associated with the target person after following the trail, but target person not located) shall not be used as a factor in determining a canine team's proficiency.
+Unconfirmed operational outcomes, including a non-productive response, may be relevant for investigative/testimony purposes because of the following.

+9.11.1 Target scent or residual scent may be present below the measurable level of detection for laboratory instrumentation.

+9.11.2 There may be an environmental inability or external factors which prevent locating the scent source.

+9.12 Supervisory review of all records is recommended.

+9.13 Digitally formatted records (with appropriate back up), versus handwritten are recommended to facilitate compiling and analyzing data.

+9.14 All documented training, assessments, certification, and deployments shall be documented to include final response, any false positives, and any false negatives.

+9.15 Records may be discoverable in court proceedings and may become evidence of the canine team's reliability.
 Record retention policy shall be determined by the canine team's organization guidelines.

-- 9.16 Training records are necessary to illustrate the type and amount of training that the canine team has experienced before and after certification. - 9.17 Scent article(s) records. - 9.17.1 Scent article(s) shall be clearly labeled in a manner to support accountability. - 9.17.2 Appropriate records shall be maintained by the canine handler/organization in accordance with federal/state/local requirements. - 9.18 Veterinary Records. - 9.18.1 Veterinary records shall be maintained in a manner such as they are accessible to the handler/organization. - 9.18.2 Vaccinations required by state or local law should be documented in the veterinary record of the canine.
+9.16 Training records are necessary to illustrate the type and amount of training that the canine team has experienced before and after certification.

+9.17 Scent article records.

+9.17.1 Scent article(s) shall be clearly labeled in a manner to support accountability.

+9.17.2 Appropriate records shall be maintained by the canine handler/ organization in accordance with federal/state/local requirements.

+9.18 Veterinary Records.

+9.18.1 Veterinary records shall be maintained in a manner such as they are accessible to the handler/ organization.

+9.18.2 Vaccinations required by state or local law should be documented in the veterinary record of the canine.